Our former nanny applied for unemployment benefits? Will she get them?

+So how do unemployment benefits work?
 Generally, a discharged employee is eligible for unemployment compensation if she is dismissed for any reason other than “for cause.”
 If a nanny leaves voluntarily, she is not eligible for unemployment benefits unless the nanny leaves for “good cause,” which is often referred to as “constructive discharge.”

 An employer does not have the power to deny unemployment benefits, only to protest them.

-The state unemployment office makes the final determination of benefits eligibility.
+The state unemployment office makes the final determination of caregiver unemployment benefits when fired.
 Both the employer and the employee have a right of appeal.
 Generally, an employee is eligible for unemployment compensation if she is dismissed for any reason other than “for cause.”
 The burden of proof for “cause” rests on the employer.
 For this reason, many employers document the poor performance in writing, and provide the nanny written warning that the specific performance issue may result in termination.
 This documentation carries a lot of weight when the state is making the benefits determination.

 When an employee leaves voluntarily, she is not eligible for unemployment benefits unless the employee leaves for “good cause,” which is commonly known as “constructive discharge.”
 An example might be as follows: